-Courses in English Literacy Development (ESD) are designed to assist students to develop literacy skills and proficiency in English as well as social and cultural knowledge that will enable them to be successful in the secondary school program.
-ELD language courses are credit-bearing and not grade specific.
-Students should choose two ELD courses per year in grade 9 (ELDAO-ELDEO).
-Please discuss the grade 9 course options with your child's grade 8 ESL/ELD or Language Arts teacher or the secondary school's ESL/ELD staff.
+Courses in English Literacy Development (ELDAO - ELDEO) assist students to develop literacy skills, proficiency in English and social and cultural knowledge to enable them to be successful in the secondary school program.
+ELD courses are designed for English language learners with limited prior schooling who have not had opportunities to develop age-appropriate literacy skills in any language.
+ELD courses are credit-bearing and not grade specific.
+A maximum of 3 credits in English as a second language (ESL) or English literacy development (ELD) may be counted towards the 4 compulsory credits in English, but the fourth must be a credit earned for a Grade 12 compulsory English course.
+Students may take up to two ELD courses per year.
+Please discuss ELD course options with your child's grade 8 teacher or the secondary school's quidance staff.